Citizen’s arrest at work, should you be dismissed for doing this?

 So, what if you catch a colleague breaking the law while at work?
 Performing a citizen’s arrest on your colleague shouldn’t be your first course of action.
 You should instead report the conduct to your management or human resources department.
 Breaking the law would constitute serious misconduct, which would see your offending colleague summarily dismissed, not before being reported to the police.

 While it isn’t generally advised, making a citizen’s arrest of a member of the public while you are at work is a far more realistic possibility.
 There are countless cases of employees making a citizen’s arrests at work.
 Let’s look at three recent examples from across Australia.

 Adelaide Chinese restaurant staff attempt citizen’s arrest of freeloading diner

 In June this year, staff of a popular Chinese restaurant in the Adelaide CBD chased down and apprehended a man who failed to pay for his meal.
 The restaurant owner said that the man had come to restaurant with a female date and ordered a three-course meal worth hundreds of dollars.

 After sneaking out of the restaurant around 9:30pm, the 33-year-old diner decided to do a runner.
 Putting a yellow hoodie on, he attempted to escape down Adelaide’s Gouger Street.
-However, restaurant staff were quick to realise that a “dine and dash” was in process and chased the man down.
+However, restaurant employees were quick to realize that a “dine and dash” was in process and chased the man down.